 Wash at 40°C on a gentle cycle using liquid detergent.
 Line or tumble dry at a low temperature.
 When you wash a synthetic fleece garment, use a special bag that collects microfibres so you reduce the amount of microplastics released to the ocean.

 Wool – merino wool, wool fleece, lambswool

 Airing your wool garment after each use will reduce the need to wash it.
 When machine washing, do it on gentle cycle and low temperature, preferably on a wool program with wool-specific detergent.
 Do not use a softener, as this will interfere with the garment’s ability to manage your body temperature and moisture.
 Do not tumble dry.
 Dry your garment flat.

 Wash at 40°C – 60°C with similar colours.
-Tumble dry at a low temperature and reshape whilst damp.
+Line or tumble dry at a low temperature and reshape whilst damp.
 Iron on the reverse if printed.